-The dilation $t$ of an oriented graph is defined as $t=\max\{\odil(p,p')\mid \forall p,p'\in P\}.$ \end{definition} An oriented graph with dilation at most $t$ is called an \emph{oriented $t$-spanner}.
+The dilation $t$ of an oriented graph is defined as $t=\max\{\odil(p,p')\mid p,p'\in P\}.$ \end{definition} An oriented graph with dilation at most $t$ is called an \emph{oriented $t$-spanner}.

 We frequently contrast our results to known results on undirected geometric spanners, and refer to the known results by using the adjective \emph{undirected}.
-Our new measure for oriented graphs is similar to the definition of dilation in round trip spanners~\cite{Cowen.1999,Cowen.2004} that has been considered in the setting of (non-geometric) directed graph spanners; but round trip spanners require a starting graph, and using the complete bi-directed geometric graph would not give meaningful results.
+Our new measure for oriented graphs is similar to the definition of dilation in round trip spanners~\cite{Cowen.1999,Cowen.2004} that has been considered in the setting of (non-geometric) directed graph spanners.
+But round trip spanners require a starting graph, and using the complete bi-directed geometric graph as input would not give meaningful results.

 In this paper, we initiate the study of oriented spanners.
-As is common for spanners, our general goal is to obtain \emph{sparse} spanners, i.e.\@ with linear number of edges.
+As is common for spanners, our general goal is to obtain \emph{sparse} spanners, i.e.\ with linear number of edges.
 The goal can be achieved by bounding the number of edges explicitly or by restricting to a class of sparse graphs like plane graphs~\cite{Bose.2013}.
 We refer to a spanner as a \emph{minimum (oriented) spanner} if it minimises $t$ under the given restriction.

-It is known that computing a minimum undirected spanner with at most $n-1$ edges, i.e.\@ a minimum dilation tree, is NP-hard~\cite{Giannopoulos.2010}.
+It is known that computing a minimum undirected spanner with at most $n-1$ edges, i.e.\ a minimum dilation tree, is NP-hard~\cite{Giannopoulos.2010}.
 The corresponding question for oriented spanners asks for the \emph{minimum dilation cycle}.
-We prove this problem to be NP-hard in \cref{sec:2D-hardness}.
+We prove this problem to be NP-hard in \Cref{sec:2D-hardness}.

 The problem of computing the minimum undirected spanner restricted to the class of plane straight-line graphs is called the \emph{minimum dilation triangulation} problem; its hardness is still open~\cite{Eppstein00,Giannopoulos.2010}, but it is conjectured to be NP-hard~\cite{brandt-mdt-2014}.
-As this undirected problem can be emulated in the oriented setting by suitable vertex gadgets, it is unlikely that finding a \emph{minimum plane straight-line (oriented) spanner} can be done efficiently.
+As this undirected problem can be emulated in the oriented setting by suitable vertex gadgets (\Cref{observation:minimum_dilation_triangulation}), it is unlikely that finding a \emph{minimum plane straight-line (oriented) spanner} can be done efficiently.